FelipeSouza21/ToDoApp/README.md

 Launches the backend on the dev mode, on port 3003.

-In the backend directory, you can run:
+In the frontend directory, you can run:

 ### `npm run dev`